 You or DHMC can extend the timeframe for DHMC to make a decision on your expedited or standard appeal.
 If you ask for more days or if DHMC believes that more facts are needed to make a decision on your appeal, DHMC may add fourteen (14) more calendar days.
 DHMC will only extend this timeframe if it is in your best interest.
 If DHMC extends the timeframe to decide on your appeal and you did not ask for the extension, DHMC will send you written notice of the reason for the delay.
 This written notice will also explain that you have the right to file a grievance if you do not agree with DHMC's decision to extend the timeframe.
-During the extended timeframe, DHMC will make a decision and send you written notice of the decision no later than ten (10) working days from the date the timeframe was extended.
+During the extended timeframe, DHMC will make a decision and send you written notice of the decision no by the end of the extension time frame.